zeroio/docker-jenkins/README.md

 # docker-jenkins
-Jenkins server on Unbutu 15.10 and Oracle JDK 1.8
+Jenkins server on Unbuntu 15.10 and Oracle JDK 1.8